-The following Tax guidance note Produced in partnership with Tamara Box (Partner), Angelo Ciavarella (Partner), Caspar Fox (Partner), Annette Beresford (Senior Associate) and Simon Hugo (Senior Associate) of Reed Smith LLP provides comprehensive and up to date legal information covering:
+The following Tax practice note Produced in partnership with Tamara Box (Partner), Angelo Ciavarella (Partner), Caspar Fox (Partner), Annette Beresford (Senior Associate) and Simon Hugo (Senior Associate) of Reed Smith LLP provides comprehensive and up to date legal information covering:

 FATCA is so-called because it derives from the Foreign Account Tax Compliance provisions in Subtitle A of Title V (offset Provisions) of the United States Hiring Incentives to Restore Employment Act 2010 (the HIRE Act).